Kischy/fruitSaladPlanningPoker/README.md

 | .gitignore | Gitignore file
 | database.rules.json | Rules for the firebase realtime database.
 Here one defines what a user of the website can access and what the user can't access
 | firebase.json | Deployment file of firebase.
+| FruitSaladPlaningPokerExample.gif | The gif used in this readme
 | README.md | This readme file

 ## Frontend